 Today’s advanced industrial products have increasingly complex maintenance and service requirements that even the most skilled service technicians struggle with.
 Service information can be inaccurate and difficult to understand, while service manuals remain time-intensive to produce, distribute, and update.
 Field technicians must be extremely efficient for their organizations to be successful, but they face multiple roadblocks that can unfortunately result in frequent repeat visits and frustrated customers.

 Field technicians hold the keys to success for service teams.
 To be effective, they need to be able to access up-to-date service information that is easy to understand.
-Using an AR-enabled mobile device, tablet, or wearable headset, field technicians can overlay digital service instructions onto a physical product—allowing them to access the most recent and accurate service information without having to consult a physical manual.
-This eliminates the cost and issue of having to produce and distribute manuals that may be perpetually out of date, while also minimizing the need to look away from work to find and read printed materials.
+Using an AR-enabled mobile device, tablet, or headset, field technicians can overlay digital service instructions onto a physical product—allowing them to access the most recent and accurate service information without having to consult a physical manual.
+This eliminates the issue of having to produce and distribute manuals that may be perpetually out of date, while also minimizing the need to look away from work to find and read printed materials.

 AR provides technicians with a better way to absorb the information they need, as well as a more timely and cost-efficient way for organizations to broadcast and distribute it.
 Because of this, technicians can feel more confident, and be more productive, when carrying out service procedures.

 As veteran workers near retirement, service organizations need to find creative ways to reduce turnover and retain the existing workforce while managing a collective knowledge transfer.
 AR-powered remote guidance allows wiser, experienced worker to assist field technicians, without leaving their office environment.
 This virtual assistance establishes a lower-strain work model and can increase job satisfaction—particularly for aging workers who may not be as inclined to assume the high-mileage role of on-site guru.